-The major goal of the Department of Elementary Education is to prepare education professionals as facilitators of learning by providing a quality graduate degree program in Elementary Education (K-6), and licensure programs in elementary education and in reading.
-The elementary education curriculum is approved by the North Carolina State Department of Public Instruction for licensure.
-The curriculum leads to a graduate degree in Elementary Education (K-6).
+The major goal of the Department of Elementary Education is to prepare education professionals as facilitators of learning by providing quality degree programs.
+The graduate offerings include a M.Ed in Elementary Education (K-6) and a M.Ed. in Reading Education (K-12).
+Class A licensure programs in elementary education and reading are also available.
+All programs in the department are approved by NCATE and accredited by the North Carolina State Department of Public Instruction.

+Class A Level Licensure in Elementary Education